BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 We present the details of each of these rates below.
 We currently do not have data on the distribution of the duration of interactions, so the effect of this on transmission is not modelled.

-To model \textbf{the status of the infector} we note that infectiousness varies over the natural course of an infection, i.e. as a function of the amount of time a person has been infected, $\tau$.
+To model \textbf{the status of the infector} we note that infectiousness varies over the natural course of an infection, i.e. as a function of the amount of time a person has been infected, &#964;.
-Infectiousness starts at zero at the precise moment someone is infected ($\tau=0$), reaches a peak at some intermediate time, and tends to zero a long time after infection (large $\tau$).
+Infectiousness starts at zero at the precise moment someone is infected (&#964;=0), reaches a peak at some intermediate time, and tends to zero a long time after infection (large &#964;).

 Following~\citep{ferretti2020quantifying}, we take the functional form of infectiousness to be a (scaled) gamma distribution.
 We chose the mean and standard deviation as intermediate values between different reports~\cite{ferretti2020quantifying,ganyani2020estimating,Ma2020.03.21.20040329}.